 Apple has been stepping up its mapping and navigation development efforts to bring users more powerful functionality.
-Starting with iOS 10, you can now streamline your navigation experience by avoiding toll roads or highways.
+Starting with iOS 10, the ability to streamline your navigation experience by avoiding toll roads or highways was added.

 Since nothing’s worse than being stranded on a toll road without any cash, it’s now a breath of fresh air to know you don’t need to download a third-party navigation app like Google Maps to avoid them.

 There are two ways you can avoid toll roads in Apple Maps app: 1) from the Maps app itself, or 2) from the Settings app.
 We’ll show you both methods in this post.

 Avoid toll roads from the Maps app

 If you’ll be doing this from the Maps app itself, follow these steps: